Package boiler: Internal arrangement

 Package boilers are commonly called water or fire tube Boilers.
 Water tube boilers use convection heating, which draws the heat from the fire source, and passes against the generating tubes of the boiler, causing water inside those tubes to boil off into steam.
 The fire tube boiler arrangement utilizes conduction heating which transfers heat from physical contact.
-Fire tube boilers are not commonly used due to their method of conduction heating because pipes in direct contact with fire and cold water could damage the pipes.
+Water tube boilers are not commonly used due to their method of conduction heating because pipes in direct contact with fire and cold water could damage the pipes.
 The package boiler is usually a two or three-pass fire-tube boiler with an internal furnace tube.
 This is similar to the much earlier Scotch boiler.

 Generating tubes filled with water are in direct contact with the heat source inside the boiler, causing damage to the pipes as well as scaling.
 These boilers however are great with steam production due to the large volume inside the boiler and the surface area of the steam output.
 In order for these boilers to operate properly, they require a long warm-up process, and are prone to thermal shock of the boiler.
 These boilers can be rated up to 500,000 lb/hr.
 The wall membrane of the boiler are dual welded, (welded on either side of the wall membrane) to provide extra reinforcement for high loads.

 A-type, D-type and O-type are all water tube package boilers.

 Combustion

 Package boilers are fired from fuel oil in the form of liquid or gas.
 Fuel is ignited in the burners which creates an explosion within the boiler.
-Such package boiler do not require purifiers (filters) because they burn consistently removing all contaminants within the fuel.
+Such package boilers do not require purifiers (filters) because they burn consistently removing all contaminants within the fuel.
 To create constant combustion within the boiler, the forced draft fan forces air into the burner, causing a tornado effect creating turbulence to keep the flame ignited and the furnace pressurized.
-Other essentials such as Burner electronics provide auto-ignition and on-demand lighting feature that monitors the flame and pressure within the boiler.
+Other essentials such as burner electronics provide auto-ignition and on-demand lighting feature that monitors the flame and pressure within the boiler.